WolffunGame/UnityUIManager/README.md

   <img width="50%" src="https://user-images.githubusercontent.com/47441314/137634860-ae202ce7-5d2d-48b1-a938-358381d16780.gif" alt="Demo">
 </p>

-### Create page and transition
+### Create screen and transition
-To create the page transition, first attach the "Screen Container" component to and GameObject under the Canvas.
-The pages will be displayed to fit it, so adjust the size.
+To create the screen transition, first attach the "Screen Container" component to and GameObject under the Canvas.
+The screens will be displayed to fit it, so adjust the size.
 Next, attach the `Screen` component to root GameObject under the Resources folder with an arbitrary name.
-And call `ScreenContainer.Push()` with the Resources path to display the page.
+And call `ScreenContainer.Push()` with the Resources path to display the screen.

 ```cs
 ScreenContainer screenContainer;